NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Follow-up Assault.md

 * * *

 Even in the face of failure you press the attack, determined to succeed.
-Make a Strike with the same weapon, adding the effects of the backswing and forceful weapon traits.
+Make a Strike with the same weapon, adding the backswing and forceful weapon traits to that Strike.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*